Winter Storm Uri

 Unfortunately, February’s increase in natural gas costs means higher upcoming electricity bills for our consumer-members.
 Western Cooperative will not profit from this spike in gas prices.
 Each month, fuel costs are billed in the form of an Energy Cost Adjustment (ECA) charge.
 You may not have noticed this cost because it typically varies only tenths of cents from month to month.
 The dramatic jump in February fuel pricing, which at times was 300x higher than days just before the extreme weather event, will cause a significant increase in the ECA to recover fuel costs.

 Western Cooperative remains dedicated to helping our member-consumers get through this extraordinary weather event.
-We are in the process of analyzing the data and looking at several options to lessen financial impacts to our members.
+We are in the process of analyzing the data and looking at several options to lessen financial impacts on our members.

 The first step to minimize the impact on the families and businesses Western serves was an open meeting at our WaKeeney office on March 22.
 This meeting did not change the current rate schedules, instead, they approved a new tariff rider that will allow these extraordinary costs associated with Winter Storm Uri to be spread over 24 months.
 See approved Rider below: